-Bob Keyes (Baseball Academy)
+Bob Keyes

-Kent Norris (Baseball Academy)
+Kent Norris

-Managed the Utah Baseball Academy for the past 15 Years.
-He is was the Southwest Regional Commissioner of the AAU for 2 years and the State AAU Commissioner for the 5.
+Kent has managed the Baseball Academy for the past 15 Years.
+He was the Southwest Regional Commissioner of the AAU for 2 years and the State AAU Commissioner for the 5.
 Besides those he was the American Legion Commissioner for the State of Utah for 13 years.
 He has been Associate Scout for the Texas Rangers, Florida Marlins, and the Houston Astro’s.
-He graduated from the University of Utah with a Bachelor of Science where he also played Baseball for the college.
+Kent graduated from the University of Utah with a Bachelor of Science where he also played Baseball for the college.
 After that he was a math teacher at Granger High School for six years where he coached the Baseball team for four of those years and won the league all four years plus winning State two of those years.
 Then he moved on to Alta High School where he coached their Legion program for eight years and was State Legion Champion for two of those years.

 Gary Pullins (Baseball Academy)